JanMoritzP/cnpc-dialog-helper/README.md

 - You can make new dialogs and new dialog folders
 - You can remove dialog folders
 - You can remove single dialogs (their references to other dialogs will be automatically deleted as well)

+## Using the program

+Please check the wiki for the usage